Dianne Feinstein

-Because of her age and reports of mental decline, Feinstein has been a frequent subject of discussion regarding her mental acuity and fitness to serve.
-In January 2023, California representatives Katie Porter and Adam Schiff announced their candidacy for the Senate seat Feinstein holds.
-In February 2023, Feinstein announced that she would not run for reelection to a sixth term.
+Feinstein's last years in office were marred by poor health and concerns about her mental acuity.
+In February 2023, Feinstein announced she would not seek reelection in 2024.
+Seven months later, she died in office at the age of 90.
+By the time of her death, Feinstein was the oldest sitting U.S. senator and member of Congress.
+She was also the longest-serving U.S. senator from California and the longest-tenured female senator in history.

 Early life and education

-Feinstein was born Dianne Emiel Goldman in San Francisco to Leon Goldman, a surgeon, and his wife Betty (née Rosenburg), a former model.
+Feinstein was born Dianne Emiel Goldman on June 22, 1933, in San Francisco to Leon Goldman, a prominent surgeon, and his wife, Betty (née Rosenburg), a former model.
 Her paternal grandparents were Jewish immigrants from Poland.
 Her maternal grandparents, the Rosenburgs, were from Saint Petersburg, Russia.
-While they were of German-Jewish ancestry, they practiced the Russian Orthodox (Christian) faith, as was required for Jews in Saint Petersburg.
-Christianity was passed down to Feinstein's mother, who insisted on her transferral from a Jewish day school to a prestigious local Catholic school, but Feinstein lists her religion as Judaism.
+Although they were of German-Jewish ancestry, they practiced the Russian Orthodox (Christian) faith, as was required of Jews in Saint Petersburg.
+Christianity was passed down to Feinstein's mother, who insisted on her transfer from a Jewish day school to a prestigious local Catholic school, but Feinstein listed her religion as Judaism.

 She graduated from Convent of the Sacred Heart High School in 1951 and from Stanford University in 1955 with a Bachelor of Arts in history.

-According to multiple sources, Feinstein's mother was abusive.
-Feinstein's sister, Yvonne Banks, said their mother had unpredictable moods.
-Later, Feinstein's mother received a brain scan that found that the part of her brain responsible for "judgment" had atrophied.
+Feinstein's mother was abusive, prone to alcohol-fueled outbursts and, according to Feinstein's sister Yvonne Banks, emotionally unpredictable.
+Later, Feinstein's mother received a brain scan that found that the part of her brain responsible for judgment had atrophied, "possibly because of complications from a severe illness as a child".

+Feinstein reportedly identified as half-Russian.

 Early political career

-Feinstein was a fellow at the Coro Foundation in San Francisco from 1955 to 1956.
+From 1955 to 1956, Feinstein was a fellow at the Coro Foundation in San Francisco, an organization that provides young people with political experience.
 Governor Pat Brown appointed her to the California Women's Parole Board in 1960.
 She served on the board until 1966.

-San Francisco Board of Supervisors
+San Francisco Board of Supervisors and assassination attempt

 Feinstein was elected to the San Francisco Board of Supervisors in 1969.
-She remained on the board for nine years.
+She remained on the board for nine years, serving as its first female president from 1970 to 1971, with additional tenures from 1974 to 1975 and January to December 1978.

-During her tenure on the Board of Supervisors, she unsuccessfully ran for mayor of San Francisco twice, in 1971 against Mayor Joseph Alioto, and in 1975, when she lost the contest for a runoff slot (against George Moscone) by one percentage point to Supervisor John Barbagelata.
+During her tenure on the Board of Supervisors, she unsuccessfully ran for mayor of San Francisco twice, in 1971 against Mayor Joseph Alioto, and in 1975, when she lost the contest for a runoff slot (against George Moscone) to Supervisor John Barbagelata.

 Because of her position, Feinstein became a target of the New World Liberation Front, an anti-capitalist terrorist group that carried out bombings in California in the 1970s.
-In 1976 the NWLF placed a bomb on the windowsill of her home that failed to explode.
+In 1976, the NWLF placed a bomb on the windowsill of her home that failed to explode.
 The group later shot out the windows of a beach house she owned.

-Feinstein was elected president of the San Francisco Board of Supervisors in 1978 with initial opposition from Quentin L. Kopp.